MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browserobserver.md

 > public HRESULT [OnGeolocationPermissionRequested](#ongeolocationpermissionrequested)(LPCWSTR pszContextUrl)

 #### Parameters
-* `pszContextUrl` The url of the page requesting geolocation permission.
+* `pszContextUrl` The URL of the page requesting geolocation permission.

 #### OnHasBeforeUnloadChanged

-Raised when an OnBeforeUnload handler has been registered or removed.
+Raised when an `OnBeforeUnload` handler has been registered or removed.

 > public HRESULT [OnHasBeforeUnloadChanged](#onhasbeforeunloadchanged)(BOOL fBeforeUnload)

 #### Parameters
-* `fBeforeUnload` True indicates that a OnBeforeUnload handler was registered, false indicates it was removed.
+* `fBeforeUnload` `true` indicates that an `OnBeforeUnload` handler was registered; `false` indicates it was removed.

 #### OnIndicatorItemsSet